Harsh-Vrdhn/TryHackMe/biohazard/README.md

   The above hash is base64 after decoding we get KJWFEUKJJBLHUWSYJE3ESRY=

-  The above hash is base 32 and after decoding it we get a base 64 hash: RlRQIHVzZXI6IG
+  The above hash is base 32 and after decoding it we get a base 64 hash: RlRQIHVzZXI6I

-  Decoding this we get :  FTP User: